nestjs/docs.nestjs.com/content/openapi/cli-plugin.md

 roles: RoleEnum[] = [];
 ```

-There are `dtoKeyOfComment` and `controllerKeyOfComment` plugin options that you can use to customize how the plugin will set the value for `ApiProperty` and `ApiOperation` decorators respectively.
-Take a look at the following example:
+There are `dtoKeyOfComment` and `controllerKeyOfComment` plugin options available for customizing how the plugin assigns values to the `ApiProperty` and `ApiOperation` decorators, respectively.
+See the example below:

 ```typescript
 export class SomeController {